 Once she returned home, she immediately jumped into action with her sister.
 Dad’s condition was improving, but he could not live unassisted.
 Her mom was not able to handle the care needs for herself or Robin’s dad.
 So, Robin had a crash course in the state-run Medicaid system and all of the requirements needed for her parents.
 Within 3 weeks, she felt somewhat like an expert.

 She had dealt with medical staff at all levels.
 Never before an advocate, she was now an advocate for her aging parents.
 It took a bit of finagling, but she found an assisted living home where both parents could stay together and celebrate their 61st anniversary.
 And to keep tabs over her parent’s financial and health care decisions, she was made power of attorney.

 This was a huge effort for this Boomer.
 One minute she was planning her retirement with her husband.
 And the next minute, she was responding to that call that she needed to plan the rest of her parent’s retirement.

 Just a year ago, none of these topics would have been part of my conversations girlfriends.
-We would have been discussing our careers, how long we wanted to work, what our kids were doing, where we were going on vacation.
+We would have been discussing our careers and how long we wanted to work.
+Or laughed about what our kids were doing and where we were going on vacation.
 Dealing with our aging parents and the realities of their retirements had not become part of the conversation.
 Until now.
 Once it starts, the reality is that it won’t end.